 - Many other specialized functions not mentioned here …

 The documentation contains many examples and can be accessed using the

-If you find a problem with the package, first check the Troubleshooting section of the README file on GitHub.
-If the information there does not help resolve the problem, you can ask in the chatroom, email me, or open a new issue in the bug tracker.
+If you find a problem with the package, first check the Troubleshooting document on GitHub.
+If the information there does not help resolve the problem, you can ask on the official igraph forum or open an issue on GitHub.
 Be sure to include the output of

 IGraphM`Developer`GetInfo in your report.

-For any other type of feedback, just send an email.
+For any other type of feedback, just send me an email.
 Remember that the project is open to contributions!